A toric degeneration of Kronecker moduli spaces: Semi-invariants and linked pairs of tableaux

-The initial algebra $\ini_<(R)$ is the coordinate ring of the (possibly) non-normal toric variety $\Spec(\ini_<(R))$.
-We will be most interested in the projective version of this deformation, and in the case where the monoid $\ini_<(R)$ is the monoid associated to a rational cone.
+The initial algebra $\ini_<(R)$ is the coordinate ring of the (possibly) non-normal toric variety $\Proj(\ini_<(R))$.
+We will be most interested in the case where the semi-group algebra $\ini_<(R)$ is the semi-group algebra associated to a rational cone.
 Let $\Exp(m)$ of a monomial $m \in \CC[x_1,\dots,x_N]$ be the exponent vector.
 We take the cone $C$ over the elements

 Let $L$ be the standard lattice in $\RR^N \times \RR.$ We \emph{assume} that

 That is, suppose that the lattice points of the cone over the exponents of the $\ini_<(f_i)$ are exactly the set of exponents of monomials in $\ini_<(A)$.
 Then $\Spec(\ini_<(R))$ is a normal toric variety.